osamaq/react-native-contacts-sectionlist/README.md

 ### Instructions

-To use this component, you must install and link the package [react-native-contacts](https://github.com/rt2zz/react-native-contacts).
+This component depends on the API of [react-native-contacts](https://github.com/rt2zz/react-native-contacts).
+To use this component, follow the installation procedures for [react-native-contacts](https://github.com/rt2zz/react-native-contacts).
+You won't have to ask for android permissions at runtime.
+This component will handle that.

 After that you may: